nighthawkcoders/student/README.md

-# MY NAME IS NATHAN AND I SUFFER FROM MENTAL RETARDATION

 ## Blog site using GitHub Pages and Jekyll
 > This site is intended for Students.
 This is to record plans, complete hacks, and do work for your learnings.